-- Step is integer value by which each element is incremented (default value is 1).
+- Step is integer value by which each element is incremented.
+It is optional parameter and default value is 1.

-All the three arguments belong to the numeric data type of Python.
+All three arguments belong to the numeric data type of Python.

-Both work exactly same functionally and gives the same output.
+Both work exactly the same functionally and gives the same output.

 What is the difference between range and xrange?

 Even though the range and xrange give the same output, each element is evaluated differently during each iteration.

 - How are they different from each other?